CONTENTS

 trades and then go and of course register as apprentices as well.

-So there’s a variety of
+So there’s a variety of supports and

-They’re designed to get not only youth but others — but in particular, youth —
+to get not only youth but others — but in particular, youth — that step up into

-that step up into those construction trades particularly, and then hopefully
+those construction trades particularly, and then hopefully engage and capture

-engage and capture them so that they want to go through that apprenticeship
+them so that they want to go through that apprenticeship system and get their

-system and get their four levels and their journeyperson down the road, so that
+four levels and their journeyperson down the road, so that they then can give

-they then can give back and begin to train the youth of tomorrow and the
+back and begin to train the youth of tomorrow and the apprentices and the

-apprentices and the skilled tradespeople of tomorrow as well.
+skilled tradespeople of tomorrow as well.

-Noor Burki: — Thank
+Noor Burki: — Thank you, Deputy

-apprenticeship rates in the previous two years, like what is the success?
-And
+rates in the previous two years, like what is the success?
+And what is the goal

-what is the goal for this year by having such an increase in the funding?
+for this year by having such an increase in the funding?

 Sarah Collins: